Sentence List: Amounts

 Matt Hamill is a Deaf wrestler.
 He won three NCAA National Championships, a silver and gold medal in the Deaflympics, and there is a movie about his life called “The Hammer.”

 M-A-T-T H-A-M-I-L-L HIMSELF DEAF WRESTLER.
-HE EXTENSIVE-LIST ACCOMPLISHMENTS 1 THREE N-C-A-A NATIONAL CHAMPIONSHIPS, 2 HE WON 1 SILVER MEDAL 1 GOLD MEDAL DEAFLYMPICS, 3 HAVE MOVIE ABOUT HIS LIFE QUOTE “T-H-E H-A-M-M-E-R”.
+HE EXTENSIVE-LIST ACCOMPLISHMENTS ONE-OF-THREE N-C-A-A NATIONAL CHAMPIONSHIPS, TWO-OF-THREE HE WON 1 SILVER MEDAL 1 GOLD MEDAL DEAFLYMPICS, THREE-OF-THREE HAVE MOVIE ABOUT HIS LIFE QUOTE “T-H-E H-A-M-M-E-R”.

 Phyllis Frelich was a deaf actress and famous for winning the 1980 Best Actress Tony Award for the play "Children of a Lesser God."